-Maintaining strong company management systems.
+(1) Maintaining strong company management systems.

-- Strattec has a centralized purchasing analyst who is solely responsible for taking care of all of Strattec's conflict minerals procedures.
-Work done by this purchasing analyst is reviewed by various management level personnel in Strattec's purchasing group. - Strattec uses internal and third party due diligence tracking tools and other guides to identify necessary Conflict Minerals and the smelters that process Strattec's necessary Conflict Minerals (including the Electronic Industry Citizenship Coalition Global e-Sustainability Initiative (EICC-GeSI) Conflict Minerals Reporting Template (the "EICC Reporting Template"); - .
-Strattec has modified its supplier terms and conditions of purchase to include certain provisions so that current and future suppliers are obligated to comply with Strattec's Conflict Minerals sourcing guidelines and to assist Strattec in complying with Rule 13p-1; - Strattec has updated and modified its Supplier Quality Policy, which is provided to all of the suppliers in Strattec's supply base, to include provisions requiring suppliers to cooperate with, and assist, Strattec in its compliance and reporting obligations under Rule 13p-1; and - Strattec requires its conflict minerals group to comply with the Company's record retention program requirements, which have been modified to cover records, correspondence and checklists related to its Conflict Minerals program.
+- Strattec has a centralized Purchasing Analyst who is solely responsible for taking care of all of Strattee's conflict minerals procedures.
+Work done by this Purchasing Analyst is reviewed by various management level personnel in Strattee's purchasing group; - Strattec uses internal and third party due diligence tracking tools and other guides to identify necessary Conflict Minerals and the smelters that process Strattec's necessary Conflict Minerals (including the Electronic Industry Citizenship Coalition Global e-Sustainability Initiative (EICC-GeSI) Conflict Minerals Reporting Template (the "EICC Reporting Template"); - Strattec's Terms and Conditions of purchase include certain provisions so that current and future suppliers are obligated to comply with Strattec's Conflict Minerals sourcing guidelines and to assist Strattec in complying with Rule 13p-1; - Strattec's Supplier Quality Manual, which is provided to all of the suppliers in Strattec's supply base, includes provisions requiring suppliers to cooperate with, and assist, Strattec in its compliance and reporting obligations under Rule 13p-1; and - Strattee requires its conflict minerals group to comply with the Company's record retention program requirements, which have been modified to cover records, correspondence and checklists related to its Conflict Minerals program.

-(2) Identifying and assessing risks in Strattec's supply chain.
+Identifying and assessing risks in Strattec's supply chain.

-- Strattec's Purchasing Analyst identifies suppliers of Strattec that supply products that may contain necessary Conflict Minerals; - Strattec's Purchasing Analyst conducts supplier inquiries to complete the EICC Reporting Template and makes numerous follow up inquiries (both orally and in writing) to obtain missing information, to clarify responses or to address incomplete responses from suppliers; - Strattec analyzes any supporting documentation received from applicable suppliers regarding the source of necessary Conflict Minerals in the components, parts and raw materials that they supply to Strattec to determine the sufficiency and credibility of each applicable supplier's representations to Strattec as to the source of necessary Conflict Minerals; and - Strattec's Purchasing Analyst documents the country of origin information for smelters included in supplier surveys based upon supplier inquires, third party data (including from Strattec's business partners, such as Delphi, ADAC Automotive and WITTE Automotive), and through direct statements from smelters on websites.
+- Strattec's Purchasing Analyst identifies suppliers of Strattec that supply products that may contain necessary Conflict Minerals through an international material data system (IMDS) analysis. - Strattec's Purchasing Analyst conducts supplier inquiries (through designated conflict minerals email addresses and iPoint Software) to complete the EICC Reporting Template and makes numerous follow up inquiries (both orally and in writing) to obtain missing information, to clarify responses or to address incomplete responses from suppliers; - Strattee analyzes any supporting documentation received from applicable suppliers regarding the source of necessary Conflict Minerals in the components, parts and raw materials that they supply to Strattee to determine the sufficiency and credibility of each applicable supplier's representations to Strattee as to the source of necessary Conflict Minerals; and - Strattec's Purchasing Analyst documents the country of origin information for smelters included in supplier surveys based upon supplier inquires, third party data, and through direct statements from smelters on websites.
 In addition to written inquiries of Strattec's supply chain, Strattec personnel analyzed statements from suppliers (which are required as part of Strattec's production part approval process) that disclose and quantify the chemical content and hazardous material incorporated into the supplier's finished product (i.e., material data sheets) to confirm whether such components, parts or raw materials contain necessary Conflict Minerals.